DavidyKwok/Flight-Booking-Project/README.md

 - **Discount System**:
-  - Members that have a membership for 1 or less years don’t get a discount
+  - Members that have a membership for 1 or less years don’t get a discount.
-  - Members that have a membership for more than 1 year but less than 5 get a 10% discount
+  - Members that have a membership for more than 1 year but less than 5 get a 10% discount.
-  - Members that have a membership for more than 10 years get a 50% discount
+  - Members that have a membership for more than 10 years get a 50% discount.
-  - Regular customers that are over that age of 65 get a 10% discount
+  - Regular customers that are over the age of 65 get a 10% discount.

 ## Technologies Used